Key Takeaways

 Choose your primary priority

-• Customer experience: Prioritize if your work requires fast documentation or hands-on support.
-Electrical subcontractors needing same-day COIs to access Intel supplier sites in Washington County, or food vendors rotating between farmers markets in Hood River and The Dalles, benefit from insurers with responsive service teams.
+• Customer experience: Fast documentation matters for electrical subcontractors needing same-day COIs to access Intel supplier sites in Washington County or food vendors rotating between farmers markets in Hood River and The Dalles.

-• Coverage options: Prioritize if your business is adding services or chasing larger contracts.
-A plumbing company in Eugene expanding from residential repairs to commercial tenant improvements, or an agritourism operator near Mt.
-Hood adding zipline tours, needs insurers who offer flexible general liability limits and endorsements without forcing a full policy rewrite.
+• Coverage options: A plumbing company in Eugene expanding into commercial tenant improvements or an agritourism operator near Mt.
+Hood adding zipline tours needs flexible GL limits and endorsements without a full policy rewrite.

 3. 3